SW1992/Basic-Algorithm-Scripting/README.md

-# Sam-Whitman-Bonfires
+# Basic Bonfires
+Here are my solutions for the freecodecamp basic bonfires.
-Ctheck the JS files for the solution code!
+Check the JS files for the solution code!